 Boris Johnson: 2019 to 2022

-Many have speculated that had Johnson refused to resign, the Queen would have been forced to intervene to dissolve the government, something the monarch is extremely loath to do since it could lead to a constitutional crisis.
-The numerous scandals during Boris's tenure likely did not endear him to her.
+Many have speculated that had Johnson refused to resign, the queen would have been forced to intervene to dissolve the government, something the monarch is extremely loath to do since it could lead to a constitutional crisis.
+The numerous scandals during Boris's tenure likely didn't endear him to her.